Sunday

 Ghana, despite its progress in several areas, remains classified as a developing country due to a combination of historical, economic, and structural factors that limit its ability to achieve sustainable and broad-based development.
 Here are some of the key reasons:

-1. **Historical Context**: Like many African countries, Ghana’s colonial history left it with economic and social structures that were geared towards serving the interests of colonial powers rather than fostering independent, diversified development.
+1. Historical Context: Like many African countries, Ghana’s colonial history has left with economic and social structures that were geared towards serving the interests of colonial powers rather than fostering independent, diversified development.
 Post-independence, the country faced challenges in building a self-sustaining economy.

 2. Dependence on a Few Commodities: Ghana's economy remains highly dependent on the export of a few commodities, such as cocoa, gold, and oil.
 This dependence exposes the country to fluctuations in global commodity prices, limiting its ability to generate stable revenue and achieve economic diversification.